RivailleZzz/Texture-Synthesis-Using-A-Sliced-Wassersterin-Loss/README.md

 <Br/>

 In this document, I will briefly introduce the requirements, models and parameters and the results of my experiments.
 The results of synthesized textures using traditional machine learning methods are also presented here.
-More detailed results and the corresponding explanations are available in my paper.
+More detailed introduction, principles, results and the corresponding explanations are available in my paper.

 <Br/>